sf-wdi-gaia/intro-ruby-1/04-ruby-rails/asset-pipeline/27/readme.md

 ### Precompiling Assets

-So far we've been working on our applications in *development*.
+#### Rails Environments

 You may have noticed that when you create a Rails application it has three databases, `development`, `test`, and `production`.
 You may have also noticed the Gemfile allows `development`, `test`, and `production` as "groups" your gems can belong to.
+Rails sets up three different environments for you with options to configure them differently.
+So far we've been working on our applications in *development*.

-The asset pipeline is designed for *production* applications.
-That's when we care about *speed*!
+**The asset pipeline is designed for *production* applications.** That's when we care about *speed*!

+#### How to Precompile

 To turn your *many* JavaScript and CSS files into *one* JavaScript file and *one* CSS file in development, you can "precompile" your assets.
 We will almost never need to precompile assets during development, but try it today to see what it does.